Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

 ### [Type 8- The Challenger](/blog/enneagram/enneagram-type-8)

-Type 8 personalities are natural leaders, driven by a desire to control their environment.
+Type 8 personalities are natural leaders driven by a desire to control their environment.
 Recognizing their strength and advocacy reinforces their role as protectors and champions.

 **Basic Compliment:** "Your strength and protective nature make people feel safe.
 You advocate fearlessly for what you believe in."